yereverluvinunclebert/DockSettings-for-Steamydock/README.md

 - CCRSlider.ocx

-Register this using regsvr32, ie. in a CMD window with administrator privileges.
+Register these using regsvr32, ie. in a CMD window with administrator privileges.

-	c:
-	cd \windows\syswow64
-	regsvr32 CCRSlider.ocx
+	c:                          ! set device to boot drive with Windows cd \windows\syswow64s	    ! change default folder to syswow64 regsvr32 CCRImageList.ocx	! register the ocx

 This will allow the custom controls to be accessible to the VB6 IDE at design time and the sliders will function as intended (if this ocx is